stefania11/stefania11.github.io/_pages/resume.md

 &nbsp;

 ### Talks
+* Webinar on [Generative AI](https://medium.com/bits-and-behavior/generative-ai-as-craft-material-24493bb19a7)for MAKE Magazine (March 2023)
 * Speaker at the US Chamber of Congress AI Commission on [Future Governance for Family AI Use and Literacy](https://americaninnovators.com/aicommission) (9 May 2022)
 * Webinar on [Creativity in Data Science and Machine Learning](https://www.youtube.com/watch?v=VWEMruzC3to) moderated by Comet ML (29 April 2022)
 * Speaker on Talking Robotics Seminar on [Creative coding with AI Friends for Youth](https://www.youtube.com/watch?v=18JzdLrOUog)(3 April 2022)